-The team Dr. Steve Rothenberg has set up are Doctors Saundra Kay, Kristin Shipman and Sarah Lai, and himself work together to provide the latest techniques to other Pediatric surgeons from across the country and around the globe come to observe and learn the surgical techniques that he and his colleagues have pioneered.
+The team Dr. Steven Rothenberg has set up are Doctors Saundra Kay, Kristin Shipman, and Sarah Lai, and himself work together to provide the latest techniques to other Pediatric surgeons from across the country and around the globe come to observe and learn the surgical techniques that he and his colleagues have pioneered.
 With his skilled partners in Denver, he is able to travel worldwide to teach the techniques to other surgeons.

-Pediatric Minimally Invasive Surgery
+Dr. Steven Rothenberg and Pediatric Minimally Invasive Surgery

 While doing this website and my FaceBook page, I have come in contact with many World Class Surgeons, and I have chatted with hundreds over the last year 2017, trying to understand what they do as a job, and how they go about it, what in their view is the next step forward for the Children and adults like myself.